imagitama/derail-valley-quick-look/README.md

 ## Usage

-Open the mod settings and add a binding for your device.
-Then press it in-game to have your camera move.
+Open the mod settings and add a binding for your device:

 ![](./settings.png)

+Press the button and (if you aren't looking near the floor) it will aim you down.
+Then press it again to look up.

 ## Ideas